veryMaker/signum-node/README.md

 ## Configuration

-### Running on mainnet (unless you are developing or running on testnet, you will probably want this)
+### Running on mainnet

 Starting with the release version 3.3.0 and higher the concept of the config file changed.
+To run the node for mainnet with the default options, no configuration change is needed.

-All default/recommended parameters are defined in code by the signum-node but you can overwrite the parameter within the config file for your needs.
-The default settings are shown in the config file as commented out.
+All default/recommended parameters are defined in code by the Signum Node but you can overwrite the parameter within the config file to suit your needs.
+The default values for the available settings are shown in the config file as commented out.

 ### Configuration Hints

 **H2/MariaDB**

-By default the Signum-Node is using H2.
+By default Signum Node is using H2 (file based) as database.
 If you like to use MariaDB you will need to adjust your `conf/node.properties`:

 ```properties